amasiatu/CookingTime-vs-Calories-Analysis/README.md

     * ##### Number of Ingredients (`n_ingredients`)

 ### Baseline Model
 * ##### To establish a starting point for our prediction we trained our Baseline Model using **Linear Regression**.
 The model used a pipeline that included feature scaling via StandardScaler so we can directly and accurately compare our numeric values.
-We didn't use any categorical variables so no encoding was needed and the resulting **Baseline Model MSE** was `~88642.90`.
+We didn't use any categorical variables so no encoding was needed, and the total number of quantitative features we used for predictions was 3 (`minutes`, `n_steps`, `n_ingredients`) and the resulting **Baseline Model MSE** was `~88642.90`.
 * ##### Our **Root Mean Squared Error (RMSE)** was `~297.7` which means our predictions were off by 297 calories on average, which is pretty large.
 These results definitely leave room for improvement, so I wouldn't necessarily call our model "good" just yet.
+The R² score also suggests that approximately 6.73% of the variance in cooking times is explained by the model.
 Our results of a high MSE show signs of underfitting so we may have to change our model.

 ### Final Model
 #### Feature Engineering